jbaart37/Cora-Voice-Agent-Training/docs/modules/module4-ai-foundry.md

 By the end of this module, you will:

 - [ ] Understand the difference between Azure OpenAI and Azure AI Foundry
-- [ ] Create an AI Foundry project and hub
+- [ ] Validate your Foundry project and model deployment from Module 1
+- [ ] Navigate the Foundry portal (Playground, Evaluation, Metrics, Tracing)
-- [ ] Deploy GPT-4 or GPT-4o model
+- [ ] Understand how CORA's agent uses your deployed model
-- [ ] Configure the agent for conversation scoring
+- [ ] Learn the 5-criteria conversation scoring system
+- [ ] Explore OpenTelemetry integration and traces
-- [ ] Test AI-powered conversation analysis
+- [ ] Test and troubleshoot AI-powered conversation analysis

 ---